 Are you seeing dark, bulging veins in your lower legs?
 Or maybe you’re noticing pain, swelling, or itchiness without any apparent cause?
 You may be experiencing symptoms of venous insufficiency.
 The best way to get rid of these symptoms for good is to see a specialist, like the vascular physicians in Orlando at Central Florida Vein & Vascular Center.
-Until you can schedule a consultation, there are supplements you can pick up to alleviate some of your symptoms.
+Until you can schedule a consultation, there are supplements you can pick up and other natural remedies you can try to alleviate some of your symptoms.
 Be sure to consult a physician before using any of these supplements to be sure they’re right for you.

 What is Venous Insufficiency?